PaulFreund/pipe.im/README.md

   * Definitions of how to handle events
   * Actions to take like notification

-# Implementation

-Basic implementation will be based on the D programming language combined with C/C++ librarys (especially libpurple).

 Components:
 * Gateway manager
 * Configuration database